iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

   * For DSHOT, you cannot command a high throttle level immediately as the module will disarm after each command, and only re-arms on a throttle command close to 0%.
 So for DSHOT testing, increase the duration and send a low level throttle command to arm the module, and before that command ends and the module disarms, send another higher throttle command.

-See the `Successful Test Videos`_ section below for a video of this whole process.
+See the `Successful Actuator Test`_ section below for a video of this whole process.
 It demonstrates what sounds you should expect to hear from the module, as well as the module successfully spinning with Arducopter and Mission Planner.

 PX4 and QGroundControl Configuration and Testing